octachrome/piberry/doc/FloatingPoint.md

 Floating point
 ==============

 You can't get far doing audio without floating point arithmetic.
 It's turned off by default, so one of the first things that happens in `start.s` is enabling it.
+This document goes into quite a bit of detail on how it works, but you don't really need to understand everything to use floating point - just copy the code and skip the rest.

 Floating point is implemented using the confusing idea of ARM coprocessors.
 These are extensions to the ARM core which add support for additional instructions, etc. When the ARM core reads a instruction it cannot understand (like a floating point instruction), it asks the coprocessors if they can execute it, and hopefully they do so.
 While in some ways floating point on the ARM11 is quite simple, the idea of coprocessors is quite abstract, which makes some of the code used to interact with them hard to understand.

 Coprocessors are numbered from 0 to 15.
 The floating point coprocessor for the ARM11 is called the VFP11, and it appears as two coprocessors, CP10 and CP11.
 As it says in the manual:

 > In general, CP10 is used to encode single-precision operations, and CP11 is used to encode double-precision operations.
-> -- ARM ARM section C1.1
+> -- ARM ARM, section C1.1

 To make things more complicated, the ARM also has a coprocessor called the System Control Coprocessor, CP15, which is often used when interacting with the VFP11 and other peripherals like the memory management unit.